mebusy/notes/dev_notes/Algorithm_On_Graphcs.md

  - Can still run DFS in directed graphs.
     - Only follow **directed** edges
     - explore(v) finds all vertices **reachable** from v.
-    - Can still compute pre- and postorderings.
+    - Can still compute pre- and post- orderings.

 <h2 id="d3240659659cbfa93d781d1510717a66"></h2>